The Nineteenth-Century Fishing

 The military establishment in St. John's was also a significant source of relief services in certain emergencies.
 Fires were one such kind of emergency.
 Built almost entirely of wood and with little effective attention to planning, St. John's was vulnerable to fire.
 John C. Weaver and Peter De Lottinville use St. John's as one of their examples in "The Conflagration and the City: Disaster and Progress in British North America during the Nineteenth Century," Histoire Sociale/Social History XIII: 26 (November 1980): 417-449.
 Melvin Baker examines the most catastrophic fire of the early nineteenth century in his article, "The Great St. John's Fire of 1846," The Newfoundland Quarterly LXXIX: 1(Summer 1983): 31-34, and he analyses efforts to address this threat in "Voluntarism and the Fire Service in Nineteenth Century St. John's," in M. Baker, Aspects of Nineteenth Century St. John's Municipal History (St. John's: Creative Printers & Publishers, 1982), pp. 31-47.
 Paul O'Neill examines many of these themes in his detailed but essentially descriptive work, The Story of St. John's, Newfoundland.
 Vol. I: The Oldest City; Volume 2: A Seaport Legacy (Erin, Ontario: Press Porcepic, 1975, 1976).
 Long out of print, the two volumes of O'Neill's book were recently reprinted as a single volume with the title The Oldest City: The Story of St. John's (St. John's: Boulder Publications, 2004).
 Another, more recent and eclectic collection of essays on the history of St. John's was recently edited by Alan G. Macpherson, an historical geographer at Memorial University.
 Four of the essays in Four Centuries and the City: Perspectives on the Historical Geography of St. John's (St. John's: Department of Geography, Memorial University of Newfoundland, 2005) touch upon the early modern period: Alan G. Macpherson, "The Demographic History of St. John's, 1627-2001: An Introductory Essay," pp. 1-18; Joyce Brown Macpherson, "The Vegetational History of St. John's," pp. 19-36; Jeffrey A. Orr, "Scottish Merchants in St. John's, 1780-1835," pp. 37-52; and Robert MacKinnon, "The Agricultural Fringe of St. John's, 1750-1945," pp. 53-81.

 One field in which very little scholarly work has been done is that of the history of science and technology in Newfoundland.
-One noteworthy exception to this general rule is the attention that has been to the visit of Joseph Banks during the summer of 1766.
+A noteworthy exception to this general rule is the attention that has been to the visit of Joseph Banks during the summer of 1766.
 Though only twenty-three at the time, Banks' curiosity and observations already gave a clear indication of the talent that would soon earn him a berth on James Cook's first Pacific expedition and eventually carry Banks to the highest scientific honours his country had to offer.
 The young botanist recorded his vivid impressions of Newfoundland, both of its flora and fauna as well as of its society, in a journal which has since been published, with editing and supporting essays by A.M.
 Lysaght; see Joseph Banks in Newfoundland and Labrador, 1766; His Diary, Manuscripts and Collections (Berkeley: University of California Press, 1971).
-See also Lysaght’s essay on Banks in the DCB (V: 54-56).
-Barry Baldwin provides a brief sketch of Banks' visit in "A Naturalist in Newfoundland," The Beaver LXXVII: 3 (June/July 1997): 14-16, as does Patrick O'Brian in his biography of the great botanist, Joseph Banks, A Life: Explorer, Plant hunter, Scientist (London: Collins Harvill, 1987).
-A less prominent scientific figure was John Winthrop, a Harvard professor who visited Newfoundland in 1761 in hopes of observing the transit of Venus across the face of the Sun and thereby collecting data essential to the debate concerning the size of the universe; see Mary Bridson, “John Winthrop and the Transit of Venus: ‘How Astronomy transports us into distant Futurity!’,” Newfoundland Quarterly XCVII: 1 (Spring 2004): 40-42.
+See also Lysaght's essay on Banks in the DCB (V: 54-56).
+Barry Baldwin provides a brief sketch of Banks' visit in "A Naturalist in Newfoundland," The Beaver LXXVII: 3 (June/July 1997): 14-16, as does Patrick O'Brian in his biography of the great botanist, Joseph Banks, A Life: Explorer, Plant hunter, Scientist (London: Collins Harvill, 1987), though sadly, O’Brian is very sparing in his mentions of Banks’ encounters in Newfoundland with James Cook, even though Banks would sail with Cook on his first voyage into the Pacific.
+A less prominent scientific figure at this time was John Winthrop, a Harvard professor who visited Newfoundland in 1761 in hopes of observing the transit of Venus across the face of the Sun and thereby collecting data essential to the debate concerning the size of the universe; see Mary Bridson, "John Winthrop and the Transit of Venus: 'How Astronomy transports us into distant Futurity!'," Newfoundland Quarterly XCVII: 1 (Spring 2004): 40-42.

 The story of trans-Atlantic communications belongs properly in the late nineteenth and twentieth century, but its technological origins can be found in the 1850s.
 Trans-Atlantic telegraph cable linkages with Europe would introduce profound changes to the knowledge and certainty of overseas market conditions for Newfoundland fish merchants.
 The landing of the first successful cable at Heart's Content in 1866, and the establishment of cable stations in Newfoundland, were therefore very important.
 But the first trans-Atlantic cable actually linking Newfoundland and Europe was briefly in operation in 1858 before it failed; see Ted Rowe, "Frederic Gisborne, Cyrus Field and the Atlantic Cable of 1858," Newfoundland Quarterly, CI: 2 (2008): 16-18, 38-42.